denis-mutuma/proportional-robot-controller/README.md

 ![turtlesim1](./images/turtle1.png)

 3. In a new terminal run `rosrun practical goto_xy` to run the proportional robot contoller and you'll be prompted to provide the x and y cordinates via the terminal.
+Enter values for x and why between 0 and 11.
 You should see the turtle turning (if need be) and moving to the desired location with an output similar to this:

 ![output](./images/output.png)